 efforts in supporting my racing season, so here goes: My Twin Air

-Kawasaki KX250 burst off the starting line towards the right side of the
+Kawasaki KX250 burst off the starting line towards the right side of

-equipped airbox was the reason for my top-5
+superior Twin Air equipped airbox was the reason for my top-5

 position in the woods, where a new section ran us through something

 original: the center of a dry, sandy creek bed.
 One guy tried to drop

 down into the creek early and cut me off, but I would have none of it.

 rut was forming rapidly.
 Each time up the creek bank I’d kick my right

 leg high to avoid losing it altogether.

-The traditional crossing of Cahokia Creek at the back end of the property
+The traditional crossing of Cahokia Creek at the back end of the

-an off-camber section with a low-hanging log that on
+From there was an off-camber section with a low-hanging log that on

 the next lap would knock me nearly senseless.
 The key was staying

 low on the hillside, which I did 3 out of 4 times.
 Two of the 4 guys

 ahead of me were now out of sight, and the other two were holding

 we would follow the two riders for a couple more miles.

 Near the southwest corner of the property, one of the lead riders

-mishandled a pair of narrowly spaced trees, which gave me a chance to
+mishandled a pair of narrowly spaced trees, which gave me a chance

-disappearing for several miles, I caught him near the
+slowed.
+After disappearing for several miles, I caught him near the

 end of the lap in some tricky off-camber trails near the main highway.

 One minor bobble in that section was all Brewster needed to pull

 I dodged a sure crash in sand whoops leading up to the eastside pits

-when my handguard clipped a tree and my left hand detached from the
+when my handguard clipped a tree and my left hand detached from

+I've ever owned.
 But with one sleeve nearly ripped in half, it was time

 Matt took over while I changed goggles and traded jerseys.
-Kevin Hicklin
+Kevin

-lap times were about 25 minutes the whole day, which
+time.
+Matt’s lap times were about 25 minutes the whole day, which

 proved he was fully healed.
 Kevin’s number plate was slightly

 rearranged from an early encounter with a tree, ruining his holeshot

 afternoon – ride a lap, trade places with Matt, wait a few minutes for

 Kevin, talk for awhile and then head out to the trade-off area to await

 my turn to ride again.

 About halfway through, ambulances showed up and then a helicopter

 landed in the field inside the property.
-A rider named Dave had crashed
+A rider named Dave had

-while a group of guys carried him out on a flatboard.
+were stopped while a group of guys carried him out on a flatboard.

 About that time I thought back to an earlier declaration that I’d gone

-My fourth lap was my last and most interesting, as I followed a fast guy on
+My fourth lap was my last and most interesting, as I followed a fast

-saw his front fender disappear in the murky water
+that Kevin Hicklin saw his front fender disappear in the murky water

 for a short time.
 Luckily for me, the fast Husky guy showed me the

 easy way across, just a little further upstream.
 Near the end of the

 the Husky guy made a mistake and I shoved my way past.

-I finished just after the 3-hour mark, four laps for me and three for Matt.
+I finished just after the 3-hour mark, four laps for me and three for

-busload of kids very happy in December.
+made a busload of kids very happy in December.

-|The 1997 version of
+|The 1997 version of "The

-chronicled by the
+Race" was chronicled by the

 Associated Press, as

-published in the
+published in the Kankakee (IL)

-Journal in January 1998.
+Daily Journal in January 1998.

 Click on the images above to

 view the complete article.